atiyo/unbounded_gan/README.md

 # Unbounded Discriminators in GANs

-Discriminators in Generative Adversarial Networks are typically taken to be classifiers with sigmoid/softmax outputs.
+Discriminators in Generative Adversarial Networks (GANs) are typically taken to be classifiers with sigmoid/softmax outputs.
 These outputs might easily be saturated and hinder the ability of generator networks to learn.

-The point of this repository is to demonstrate that sometimes it can be best to lose these final activations from discriminator networks.
-The final layer of the discriminator is fully connected, thus it becomes unbounded, hence the title of the repository.
+Apart from providing stronger gradients to the generator network, this might also open the opportunity to experiment with novel loss functions (see below).

 At the very least, this should be an easy thing to try, since it only involves deleting a single line from the discriminator.